blockdiag/blockdiag-contrib/math/README.rst

 examples
 =========
-`blockdiagcontrib-math` detects background attribute starts with 'math://', and converts it as math formula using LaTeX and dvipng.
+`blockdiagcontrib-math` detects label attribute starts with 'math://', and converts it as math formula using LaTeX and dvipng.

 Example::